-If you are an official that has not certified for a number of years and are unable to register for a clinic, you will have to contact BC Hockey.
+If you were previously certified for a number of years and are unable to register for a clinic, you will have to contact BC Hockey.
 You may be required to take the new officials clinic and the required module.

 Becoming a New LMHA Official

-eHockey functionality will now be located at its new home inside HCR 3.0 as of June 1st, 2021.
+eHockey functionality is now located at its new home inside HCR 3.0 as of June 1st, 2021.

 Click HERE to create a new Account!

 The BC Hockey website will be updated as clinics become available for the 2022/23 Season.
 To stay up-to-date, please check their Officiating web page frequently: